 - Now go to delete cells.
 Click on delete sheet rows.

-In the above screenshot, we can notice that all blank rows are now deleted and the data looks better when compared to previous data.
+In the above screenshot, we notice that all blank rows are now deleted, and the data looks better when compared to previous data.

 Things to Remember About Delete Row Excel Shortcut

-While deleting the data in excel make sure that the data is not required.
-However, we can retrieve the deleted rows by doing undo in excel.
+While deleting the data in Excel, ensure the data is not required.
+However, we can retrieve the deleted rows by doing undo in Excel.

-This has been a guide to shortcut to delete a row in excel.
-Here we discuss how to delete a row in excel using a shortcut – 1) keyboard shortcut 2) Using Right Click 3) Using Delete Sheet Row option along with practical examples and downloadable excel template.
+This has been a shortcut guide to delete a row in Excel.
+Here we discuss how to delete a row in Excel using a shortcut – 1) keyboard shortcut, 2) Using Right Click, 3) Using the Delete Sheet Row option, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –